alvyynm/kwazii-zendesk-integration/docs/integrating-kwazii-search-zendesk.md

 }
 ```

-You can read the individual key value pairs in the response data as you wish.
+You can read the individual key-value pairs in the response data.
 For instance, to get the question from the response, use the format `result.data.map(item => item.question)`.

 You can read Kwazii's [Generative Search APIs documentation](https://api-docs.kwazii.app/#d2651469-4364-413a-a3c0-4786f6c321ce) for more information.
 The documentation is also regularly updated in case of any changes.